LondonGophers/gophers.london/README.md

 Alternatively you can run `./_scripts/run_docker_run.sh`
 * Create a PR, and check that [CI](https://travis-ci.org/LondonGophers/gophers.london) passes
 * Merging the PR to `master` will cause https://gophers.london to be rebuilt

+## Things to note

+### Image Zoom is disabled across the site.
+In [params.toml](config/_default/params.toml) disableImageZoom has been set to true.
+This means when inserting an image onto a page you can no longer zoom into it.
+This was added as on the sponsors page the images are a link to the webpage.
+There may be a way to toggle in only for that page, but time of writing this is unknown.